 Q: What will my work schedule look like?

 Daily work schedule varies with each group.
-With Overnight Outdoor Learning groups, instructors work from breakfast through evening programs (7:45 a.m. to 9 p.m.).
-There are some breaks during the day time.
+With Overnight Outdoor Learning groups, the day begins at 7:45 a.m. with breakfast and ends at 9 p.m. with the evening program.
+Instructors are scheduled on a rotating basis for meals and evening programs.
+If not working breakfast, instructors arrive for a staff meeting at 9 a.m.
+If not working dinner or an evening program, instructors leave at around 5:30 p.m.
+The number of meals and evening programs worked each week varies on group size.
+An instructor may work anywhere from 1-4 evening programs in a week.
 Hours vary when working with other community groups.
-Our campus is operational seven days / week and therefore your days off will vary.
-Some weekend work is required, and instructors work an average of five days / week over the course of employment.
+Our campus is operational seven days/week and therefore your days off will vary.
+Some weekend work is required, and instructors work an average of five days/week over the course of employment.

 Q: What professional development opportunities are available?

 - Create and manage your challenge course portfolio

 - Lead training segments during summer and fall training periods